Sauerkraut

 Optional:

-Additional vegetables (such as carrots, radish, kohlrabi, onions)
+Additional vegetables (such as carrots, radish, kohlrabi)

 PREPARATION